Interest Rate Risk Management

-Old National offers a variety of products to help clients manage interest-rate risk.
+Old National Capital Markets offers a variety of products to help clients manage interest-rate risk, while developing strategies for their specific needs.

-While strategies are custom developed to meet your specific needs, here are three common products:
+While strategies are custom developed, here are three common products:

 An interest rate swap is a contractual arrangement between two counter-parties who agree to exchange interest payments on a defined principal amount for a fixed period of time.
 In an interest rate swap, the principal amount is never exchanged and is therefore referred to as a “notional” principal amount or simply “notional.”
 Interest rate swaps do not generate new funding; rather, they convert one interest rate basis to another rate basis (e.g. from floating to fixed or from fixed to floating).